 - Length of Service and Retention — aiming to create an environment where staff satisfaction levels are high and hence encourage loyalty, commitment and prolonged lengths of service at the University.

-The University Public Sector Equality Duty (PSED) Objectives represent our seven priority objectives for action in 2012-15.
-To find out more about the PSED Objectives visit the Equality Act webpages.
+The University Public Sector Equality Duty (PSED) Objectives (PDF 168KB) represent our seven priority objectives for action in 2012-15.